Never Buy Fresh Herbs Again

 Food prices are skyrocketing with no end in sight.
-This is the second post tackling the idea of saving money on groceries by -- stay with me a minute, it's not entirely intuitive -- by cooking more.
-The idea, you see, is to stop paying crazy-high prices for commercial products, by making our own.
+This is the second post tackling the idea of saving money on groceries by – stay with me a minute, it's not entirely intuitive – by cooking more.
+The idea, you see, is to stop paying crazy-high prices for store-bought by making our own or in this case, growing our own.

-Now I know that fresh herbs are a luxury in many households, it's dried or nothing.
+Now I know that fresh herbs are a luxury in many households, it's dried or nothing or maybe even nothing.
 But cooking at home is as much about eating better as eating less expensively.
 Fresh herbs add life to salads, vegetables, salad dressings, meat dishes, even desserts and drinks.

-In my grocery, small (plastic) packets of fresh herbs are now $3.
+In my grocery, small, plastic packets of fresh herbs are now $3 for a small bunch.
 Trader Joe's sells fresh herbs for $2 but to my taste, they're not worth a nickel.
 Either way, buying just one packet a week adds up to $100 - $150 a year.
 Instead, I spend maybe $20 on plants, then use them all summer long.
 So here's my challenge, will you join me?
-Never Buy Fresh Herbs Again.
+Never Buy Fresh Herbs Again!

 HOW to GROW HERBS in POTS